picass02005/PyMacros/README.md

 - # What packages can I use to write my macros?
 You can use every packages you want, but I recommend to use keyboard to simulate keyboard inputs or pyautogui (it can do keyboard input too but it can also do mouse events).

+- # Advices
+    - Run the script in a virtualenv
+    - Use python 3.8 (I don't try others versions but I think it works)